Darning And Sewing| What & How Do They Differ From Each Other?

 Darning thread

 Darning thread is typically a bit thicker and stronger than regular sewing thread, designed specifically for repairing holes or worn areas.
+This thread works well for all embroidery darn.

 It’s meant to handle the stress of reinforcing fabric and often comes in a variety of textures, like cotton or wool, to match the fabric you’re mending.
 The thickness gives it durability.